DTStack/dt-sql-parser/README.md

 Besides, it' provides some helper methods, like **split** SQL, and filter the `--` and `/**/` types of comments in SQL.

-> Tips: This project is the default for Javascript language, also you can try to compile it to other languages if you need.

 Supported SQL:

 - MySQL